last updated 29/12/2019

 A solution for those running DC-DC converters is to separate the loads via some additional relays and circuitry.
 Some DC-DC converter vendors may offer their own solution.
 This problem can be avoided completely by using a voltage sensing relay instead of a DC-DC converter.
 For those using solar, find a solar regulator with dedicated load terminals and run your loads from these terminals.
 The solar regulator is configured to differentiate the current between the load and the charge terminals so that it will elevate the voltage only when the battery is sinking significant current and not when the loads are running.
 If you don’t do this the regulator cannot distinguish between the load and charging the battery and will elevate the voltage whenever the loads are drawing current.

-Large short term loads should be connected direct to the battery, as the large load will pull the voltage down anyway and you do not want to overload the “load” terminals on the solar regulator.
+Large short term loads should not be connected to the load terminals of the solar regulator.
+Instead they should be connected direct to the battery, as the large load will pull the voltage down anyway and you do not want to overload the load terminals on the solar regulator.
 So for example your inverter or air compressor should be connected directly to the battery.

 Minimising Depth of Discharge